- Clinical psychologists provide mental health care across a wide range of issues and populations.

-The human brain is a fascinating thing.
-Every mind is unique, and with mental health beginning to garner the attention it deserves, it’s a crucial time to enter the field of psychology.
+With mental health beginning to gain the attention it deserves, it’s a crucial time to enter the field of psychology.

-Psychology is a broad discipline that covers several distinct areas of expertise, including cognitive, occupational, health, and social psychology.
-However, in this article, we’ll focus on the field’s most recognised form: clinical psychology.
+Psychology is a broad discipline that covers several distinct areas of expertise, including clinical, counselling, organisational, health, forensic psychology, and others.
+In this article, we’ll focus on the field’s most recognised specialisation: clinical psychology.

 Is clinical psychology the right career for you?
 Read on to find out.